Ferries from

 How far is Athens from Lesbos?

-Athens to Lesbos ferry prices can vary by route, operator, season, vehicle type and whether you are sailing on a high-speed ferry or conventional ferry.
+Athens to Lesbos ferry prices can vary by route, operator, season, vehicle type and whether you are sailing on a high-speed or conventional ferry.

 Ferry from Athens (Piraeus) to Mytilene